ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 <asset src="articles/typography/serif-old-style-caslon.png" name="Caslon" newline></asset>

-You can see a list of the [top 10 most popular serif fonts here](https://www.typewolf.com/top-10-serif-fonts).
+You can see the [top 10 most popular serif fonts here](https://www.typewolf.com/top-10-serif-fonts).

 #### 2.2 Sans Serif

 "Sans" comes from the French "without" and as the name states - sans-serif typefaces don’t have these extra strokes, giving them a smooth, modern feel.
 It includes humanist, geometric and grotesk etc. as sub-categories.

 Below is the font called "Futura" in the Sans Serif category.
-Again, notice the clean, straight lines, unlike serif fonts.
+Again, notice the clean and straight lines, compared to the serif fonts.

 <asset src="articles/typography/sans-serif-futura.png" name="Futura" newline></asset>

-You can see a list of the [top 10 most popular sans serif fonts here](https://www.typewolf.com/top-10-sans-serif-fonts).
+You can see the [top 10 most popular sans serif fonts here](https://www.typewolf.com/top-10-sans-serif-fonts).

 #### 2.3 Monospace